Poverty continues to ravage Haiti in 2023: the country's economic state is not improving

 ADVERTISEMENT

 Extreme poverty is a daily reality for many Haitian families.
-In 2023, more than half of the population lives below the poverty line, which means they do not have access to basic needs such as food, drinking water, health care and education.
-This situation leads to growing food insecurity, with harmful consequences on the health and well-being of the most vulnerable populations.
+In 2023, more than half of the population lives below the poverty line, which means that they do not have access to basic needs such as food, drinking water, health care and education.
+This situation leads to increasing food insecurity, with harmful consequences on the health and well-being of the most vulnerable populations.

 ADVERTISEMENT